-Prerequisite: ENG 101
+Prerequisite: ENG 101 completed with a C or better

 ESL 070 Business English for Special Programs

 This is a non-degree course designed for international students enrolled in special programs such as the Executive Master of Business Administration (EMBA) degree program.
 This ESL course is customized to meet the needs of groups at various levels of English proficiency.
 The course will help students develop their knowledge of business vocabulary and concepts.
 In addition, academic skill building in the areas of speaking, researching topics and writing may be included.
 (3 credits)